 Your child’s healthcare provider will carefully study your child’s heart before deciding

 on the best type of surgery.
-If possible, he or she will likely choose to do the repair
+If possible, they'll likely choose to do the repair in

-in a single surgery.
-Ask your child’s provider which procedure or surgery makes the
+a single surgery.
+Ask your child’s provider which procedure or surgery makes the most

 What are the risks of surgery for pulmonary atresia with VSD for a child?